 Find the Best Scan to PDF Software That Fits You

-Looking for PDF scanning software?
-Not all scan software is created equal.
+Need to scan to PDF?
+Not all scan software can handle it.
+Any scanner can scan to PDF if you have the right software.
 You'll find that different programs vary in both their ease-of-use and their effectiveness.
 What features should you look for in a PDF scanning solution?
 Is it possible to find a good all-around choice?
 Absolutely.
-And it's FileCenter, the low-cost leader in PDF scanning software.
+And it's FileCenter, the low-cost leader in scan to PDF software.

 In this article, we'll take you through the main considerations, point out key features you need to look for, and show you why we recommend FileCenter.

-- Is the scan software compatible with your scanner?
+- Is the scan to PDF software compatible with your scanner?

 - Does it give you a searchable PDF?